common-workflow-language/common-workflow-language/specification/tool-description.md

 document.
 Tool requirements describe the hardware and software prerequisites for running the tool.

-There are two fields, "environment" and "resources".
+There are three fields, "environment", "resources", and "expressionlib".

 ### Environment